jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-12-12-dc-power-distribution-buildings-nrel.md

 Each conversion wastes 5-15% of the energy.
 By distributing power as DC from source to load, we eliminate these losses and unlock new possibilities for efficiency and resilience.

+There’s a parallel lesson on the *connectivity* side of the building: network designs that reduce always-on intermediate equipment can also cut energy use and cooling demand.
+Architectures like **Passive Optical LAN (POL)** replace layers of distributed Ethernet switching with more centralized optics and passive splitters—often shrinking the number of telecom rooms and the amount of continuously powered gear a building needs.

 ---

 ## 🎯 Key Findings: Where DC Makes Sense Today